-Every atom in the world is filled with the potential for action, yet it is at peace.
+Every atom in the world is filled with the potential for action yet it is at peace.
 Shiva, the principle of infinite peace and bliss is not inert.
 It is peaceful, yet dancing.

 Underneath his feet, there is demon (which represents desires).
 So he is standing with his foot on top of desires.
-If desires eat you up then you are in trouble.
-Only when you rise above desires and you are dancing on it, then it is a dance of joy and bliss.
+If desires eat us up then we are in trouble.
+Only when we rise above desires and we are dancing on it, then it is a dance of joy and bliss.